eduardc77/SocialMediaApp/README.md

 ## Features:

 * User Authentication: Users can sign up for new accounts or log in with existing credentials using secure Firebase Authentication.
-* Thread Creation: Users can create threads with titles and optional images to spark discussions on various topics.
+* Feed View: A Top Tab Bar Container that allows browsing of scrollable feeds displaying all created posts or only following user posts in real-time.
-* Feed View: Browse a scrollable feed displaying all created threads in real-time.
+* Search View: Search for specific users by name or username for easy navigation.
+Having the layout option of viewing as list or as icons.
-* Search View: Search for specific threads by title for easy navigation.
+* Post Editor: Users can create posts with titles and optional images to spark discussions on various topics.
-* Activity View: View user activity, including threads created and interactions.
+* Activity View: View user activity, including posts likes, user followings and .
 * User Profiles: View user profiles and see their activity history.
 * Real-time Updates: Enjoy real-time updates when new threads or posts are created.
 * Settings View: Manage user profile and account settings.
 * Session Management: Combine publishers and subscribers ensure seamless user session handling throughout the app.

-## Built with:
+### Built with:
 - SwiftUI
 - Combine
 - Asynchronous (async/await) Functions